Friends of Our Lady of Lourdes PTA

 Funds that are raised by the PTA go towards resources and activities that benefit the pupils by enhancing their educational and social experiences and as the parents/carers responsible for raising thousands of pounds each year it is very important that you know what your money is being spent on and what a positive impact it has on all children.

 Numicon – In 2014 the PTA donated £2,200 for the purchase of a set of Numicon for each class, an invaluable mathematical teaching aid which helps children understand number relationships, spot patterns and make generalisations.

 Learning Journey – Previously the PTA had funded the learning journey at a cost of £2,500 a year.
 This is where the East Sussex Library Loan supported the school with loans of non fiction and fiction books.
 However, now the PTA pay money directly to the school for them to purchase and keep; and now that the school has built up a good amount of the topic books PTA funds have been spent on other much needed resources.

-Playground Equipment – in the last year contributions of over £10,000 have been donated by the PTA to the school to support the purchase of the wet pore resurfacing, astro turf and the trim trail.
+Playground Equipment – in 2017 contributions of over £10,000 have been donated by the PTA to the school to support the purchase of the wet pore resurfacing, astro turf and the trim trail.